Setting High Safety Standards

 Use your resources

 In addition to knowing maintenance best practices, use the safety and maintenance resources available.
-All Jetstream tools contain a QR code that links to safety and maintenance videos as well as tips for safe operation.
+All Jetstream tools contain a QR code which links to safety and maintenance videos as well as tips for safe operation.
 Jetstream also provides a variety of maintenance and training videos on our YouTube channel.
 If you can’t find the topic you’re looking for, contact us and one of our product experts can help.
 Your inquiry might even inspire our next video!

 Standards that matter most

+Maybe there are times in life or at work when standards are set too high or are unachievable.
+When it comes to waterblasting though?
+Set your standards high and keep them there.
 Be on the lookout for more information on safety from our team coming out soon.
 If you’re going to be at the WJTA Expo 2023, be sure to stop by booth 311 and visit with us in person.